A program led by Andrea Ippolito, supported by CREA.

 Epperson Entrepreneurship Fund

 The Epperson Entrepreneurship Fund provides summer funding for STEM women entrepreneurs working to advance their innovations.
 The program is designed for Cornell students who wish to spend the summer pursuing their entrepreneurial ideas free from the concern of supporting themselves in a traditional paid job setting.
 Funding up to $5,000 is provided to STEM women-identified and non-binary students who present ideas through the application process.
-Applications close February 10, 2020.
-Apply now.
+Applications for 2020 are now closed.

 About the Program Director: Andrea Ippolito

-Andrea Ippolito is the Executive Director of the Engineering Management Program at Cornell University.
+Andrea Ippolito is a Lecturer in the College of Engineering and College of Business at Cornell University.
 She recently completed her role as the Director of the Innovators Network at the Department of Veterans Affairs and she previously served as a Presidential Innovation Fellow at the VA Center for Innovation based out of the White House Office of Science Technology Policy and General Services Administration.
 She previously was a Ph.D. student in the Engineering Systems Division at MIT, co-founder of Smart Scheduling, Innovation Specialist at the Brigham & Women’s Hospital Innovation Hub, and Co-Director of MIT’s Hacking Medicine.
 She also served as a Product Innovation Manager at athenaHealth and completed her M.S. in Engineering and Management at MIT.
 Prior to MIT, Ippolito worked as a Research Scientist within the Corporate Technology Development group at Boston Scientific.
 She obtained both her B.S. in Biological Engineering in 2006 and Master of Engineering in Biomedical Engineering in 2007 from Cornell University.